danielewood/sierra-wireless-modems/Sierra-Linux-QMI-SDK.md

 ## Flash using Sierra Wireless Linux Flashing Tool (fwdwl-lite)
+All instruction have been tested on **Ubuntu 18.04 using a LiveUSB without persistent storage**.
+AKA, booting for the first time and running these commands (and using firefox to download the firmwares) is all you need.
+If you want to use another version of Linux, that is completely on you and I will not help you at all.

 ### MC/EM 74XX Series
 + Stop and disable ModemManager during update process
     ```